Brian Mitchell (running back): Later career

 Mitchell signed with the Philadelphia Eagles in 2000, and played for them until 2002.
-Despite only playing with the team for 3 years, Mitchell left as the franchise's all-time leader in punt return yards, and retains this record to this day.
+Despite only playing with the team for three years, Mitchell left as the franchise's all-time leader in punt return yards, and retains this record to this day.

 In 2002, Mitchell was one of only two players to be ranked in the top seven in both kickoff returns and punt returns (the other being Michael Lewis of the New Orleans Saints).
 He was the only player in the NFC to be ranked in the top three in both categories.
 Mitchell was second in the NFC and third in the NFL with a career-high 27.0-yard average on 43 kickoff returns.
 Mitchell was also third in the NFC and seventh in the NFL with a 12.3-yard punt return average on 46 punts.
 He returned a punt 76 yards for a touchdown against the San Francisco 49ers on November 25.
 It was Mitchell's 13th career kick returned for a touchdown, breaking a tie with Eric Metcalf and ranking Mitchell first in the record book.
 That week, he also set a record for kick return yards in a single game with 206 yards on six kick returns.

 He then signed with the New York Giants for the 2003 season.
-However, after the season, he was released before the 2004 season.
+He was released before the 2004 season.
 He then re-signed to a one-day contract with the Washington Redskins, allowing him to retire a Redskin.